IZAR23537/CarND-Advanced-Lane-Lines-P4/writeup.md

 I used a combination of color and gradient thresholds to generate a binary image (this step is going through from the 8th to the 24th code cell in the IPhyton notebook.)

-Here's an example of a gradient binary image.
+Here's an example of a gradient binary image:
 ![alt text][image4]

 I used HLS, RGB, LUV and Gray colorspaces and their channels to create different thresholded binary images that I can use for the image combination.
+Here are a few examples:

 ![alt text][image5]
 ![alt text][image6]

-The final output for this step.
+The final output for this step:

 ![alt text][image7]